thorlarson/ARE212_ProblemSets/README.md

 All package dependencies live in the requrirements.txt file.
 To utilize this file effectively, follow the instructions below

-1. create your own virtual environment (I use venv, but you can use whatever)
+1. create your own virtual environment (I personally prefer venv to conda or other options, but you can use whatever)
 2. activate your virtual environment
 3. load the requirements.txt file
 ```